Improved bounds on the cop number when forbidding a minor: Main result

 \begin{claim} If $C\in \mathcal C$ is such that $s(C)=\{x\}$, where $x\in A_w$ for some $w\in W$, then $x$ has at least 2 neighbours in $R$. \end{claim} \begin{proof} Suppose to the contrary that $x$ has exactly 1 neighbour $a$ in $R$ (by \cref{claim:sadjacent}, $x$ cannot have no neighbours in $R$).
 By \cref{claim:copsitting}, $C$ is sitting on $x$.
 Move $C$ to $a$.
 Let $A_u'=A_u\cup\{a\}$ and $s'(C)=\{a\}$.
 The game is now in state $(\mathcal A',\mathcal Q,R',s')$, with transition of type \ref{item:reduction1}, which is a contradiction to the minimality of the current game state.
 Note that given that $x$ only has $a$ as a neighbour in $R$, $x$ is not a neighbour of $R'$, and so \ref{item:max1} and \ref{item:coboundary} are indeed still respected. \end{proof}

 \begin{claim} Every $w\in W$ is initialized. \end{claim} \begin{proof} Suppose $w$ is uninitialized.
 Throughout the proof, let $w,v$ be the ends of $f(w)$.
-When initializing $w$, recall that by \ref{item:bagguard} we must take care that a cop of $\mathcal C_{f(w)}$ which guard the possible vertex which is adjacent to the robber territory.
+When initializing $w$, recall that by \ref{item:bagguard} we must take care that a cop of $\mathcal C_{f(w)}$ will guard the possible vertex which is adjacent to the robber's territory.
 We will consider two main cases. \\

 We first consider the case in which $wu\notin M$ for every initialized $u\in W$.
 Under this assumption, we can initialize $w$ without being concerned with \ref{item:matching} (of course, as long as $w$ is the only vertex we are initializing).
 There are two subcases to consider.